ryancdickson/chromerootprogram/content/index.md

 ##### 4.3.2 Encouraging use of Automation Solutions

-The following requirements are intended to promote use of automation solutions to increase agility in the Web PKI and improve the [security](https://zanema.com/papers/imc23_stale_certs.pdf) and resilience of the Internet ecosystem, while recognizing that at the moment, not all subscriber use cases can be addressed using automation.
+The following requirements are intended to promote use of automation solutions to increase agility and improve the [security](https://zanema.com/papers/imc23_stale_certs.pdf) and resilience of the Internet ecosystem, while recognizing that at the moment, not all subscriber use cases can be addressed using automation.

 For Applicant PKI hierarchies subject of a CCADB Root Inclusion Request submitted **on or after September 15, 2025**, the following requirements apply: